Henry Robert Clifton

-Henry Robert Clifton (1832 - 1896) was High Sheriff of Nottinghamshire in 1875.
-Until he succeeded to the Clifton estates he was known as Henry Robert Markham.
+Henry Robert Clifton (born Markham; 30 December 1832 – 8 January 1896) was an English landowner who was High Sheriff of Nottinghamshire in 1875.

-Family
+Early life

-He was the only son of the Rev. Henry Spencer Markham (1805-1844), Rector of St. Mary's Church, Clifton and Prebendary of York, and his wife Sophia Charlotte.
+Henry was born at Clifton, Nottingham, where his father rebuilt the Rectory, in 1832.
+He was the only son of the Rev. Henry Spencer Markham (1805-1844), Rector of St. Mary's Church, Clifton and Prebendary of York, and his wife Sophia Charlotte Kaye (a daughter of Sir John Lister Kaye, 1st Baronet).

 His grandparents were Frances Clifton, daughter of Sir Gervase Clifton, 6th Baronet, and her husband the Venerable Robert Markham, Archdeacon of York.
-Henry was born at Clifton, Nottingham, where his father rebuilt the Rectory.